pytest-dev/pytest/doc/en/fixture.rst

                     └── add_data
                         └── test_was_cleared (function)

-Without autouse, the flow would look more like this:
+If we remove the autouse declaration from all fixtures, the flow would look more like this:

 .. code-block:: none